maulikdave-fh/bdi/README.md

             Species Density
             Species Score
                 Species Spread
-            Ratio of Taxa count in Eco-region / Taxa count in Restoration Site Habitat Indicator
+                No. of Observations in Eco-region / No. of Observations at Restoration Site Ratio of Taxa count in Eco-region / Taxa count in Restoration Site Habitat Indicator
 ```